Anna Riedel-Jahn & Lucas T. Jahn

 What is it about a place that fascinates you while filming?
 How do you pick your destinations?

 Lucas: We look primarily for places that won’t be overcrowded.
-So far, we have visited some of the countries with the lowest population densities globally – Namibia, Botswana, Australia and Canada.
+So far, we have visited some countries with the lowest population densities globally – Namibia, Botswana, Australia and Canada.
 Here we can get lost in nature, and of course, that is also what we try to capture in our documentaries.
 Our focus is firmly on everything involving wilderness and wild animals.
 It is also why we don’t shy away from travelling hundreds of kilometres on very rough roads, which is part of the fun, although it can be exhausting.

 Do you think it’s essential for travellers to go beyond the well-known places to see and understand a region and its culture?

 Lucas: It all depends on the intention of a traveller.
-Some people simply want to relax during their holiday.
+Some people want to relax during their holiday.
 They may book themselves in an all-inclusive hotel and not be bothered about which country they are in.
 Everyone has to make their own decisions when it comes to travelling.
 But if someone intends to learn more about a country and its people, staying in an all-inclusive resort or visiting just the capital’s main sights won’t do the trick.
 In many countries, the capital is not representative of the rest of the nation at all.

 Anna: At the same time, ‘understanding a culture’